Princess Jeongmyeong: Early life

 Princess Jeongmyeong was born on 27 June 1603 as the only daughter of Seonjo of Joseon and Queen Inmok.
 At this time, her father was already 52 years old, and her mother was 19 years old.
+She had a younger sister who died prematurely and a younger brother, Yi Ui.

+Through her mother, the princess already had distant royal blood.
+From her maternal grandfather's side, she was the 7th great-granddaughter of Princess Jeongui and, from her maternal grandmother's side, her 7th great-grandfather was Grand Prince Imyeong.
+Princess Jeongui was the older sister of King Munjong, King Sejo, and Grand Prince Imyeong.
+Thus making the princess the 8th great-granddaughter of Queen Soheon and King Sejong.

 The age gap had made it seem like Princess Jeongmyeong was Seonjo's granddaughter but despite the age difference, he favoured and showed affection towards Jeongmyeong, she becoming his favourite daughter.
 However, her father died on 16 March 1608 at 55 years old when she was 6 years old and when her younger brother was 3 years old.